Centrifugal Pumps: Parts, Types & Working Principle

 Impeller

-The impeller is connected to the shaft and it rotates at the same speed as the shaft, which is powered by some sort of power device like a motor, engine or hydraulic unit.
-As fluid enters the eye of the impeller it is directed into and then through the vanes of the impeller where it picks up velocity and kinetic energy.
-By the time the fluid leaves the vanes and enters into the casing the velocity of the fluid equals the rotational speed of the impeller.
+The impeller is attached to the shaft and spins at the same speed as the shaft, powered by a motor, engine, or hydraulic unit.
+As fluid enters the impeller’s eye, it passes through the vanes, gaining velocity and kinetic energy.
+By the time the fluid exits the impeller and enters the casing, its velocity matches the impeller’s rotational speed.

 Shaft and Shaft Sleeves

-The shaft is the central unit in a centrifugal pump’s rotor system.
-It bears the impellers, mechanical seal and the bearings of the pump.
-The shaft acts as a rigid framework from which pump operations can be conducted
+The shaft is the central part of the pump’s rotor system.
+It supports the impellers, mechanical seal, and bearings.
+The shaft provides a rigid framework for pump operations.

 Bearings